How to develop On-Demand Delivery App For Your Business?

 Depending on what kind of users are engaged in providing the service, on-demand applications can be categorized into the following three types:

 - Enterprise to Person (E2P)/Business to Consumer (B2C)

 Business to Consumer Applications allow transactions of services or products between providers and customers.
-Companies that have the delivery capability to deliver products from their stores or offices to the consumers can utilize this model.
-For example, Starbucks, McDelivery, Dominos and more.
+Companies that can deliver products from their stores or offices to the consumers can utilize this model—for example, Starbucks, McDelivery, Dominos and more.

 - Enterprise to Enterprise (E2E)/Business to Business (B2B)